imbjdd/basic-oauth-2-discord/README.md

-# basic game santa claus
+# basic-oauth-2-discord
-It's a simple game.
+It's a example of oauth 2 discord.

 # Required
 CLIENT_ID : find it in https://discordapp.com/developers/applications/